Faculty & Staff

 Room 3.053

 Agnieszka Kotwasińska holds M.A. degrees from the Institute of English Studies and American Studies Center, the University of Warsaw.
 In 2017 she received her doctoral degree in literary studies from the University of Warsaw.
 In her doctoral dissertation she analyzed transformations of American families and kinship structures in contemporary horror fiction by women.
 Since 2012 she has been working at American Studies Center, where she offers courses in American literature, genre literature, horror cinema, and new media.
 She specializes in Gothic and horror studies, gender studies and queer theory, and feminist new materialism(s).
-Her current research interests center on literary and film canon formation, embodiment in the so-called low genres, reproduction of death in horror narratives, weird fiction(s) and schizoanalysis. [full profile]
+Her current research interests center on literary and film canon formation, embodiment in the so-called low genres, reproduction of death in horror narratives, weird fiction(s) and schizoanalysis.
+Her first monograph, House of Horrors: Familial Intimacies in Contemporary American Horror Fiction was published in 2023 by the University of Wales Press. [full profile]

 dr hab.
 Karolina Krasuska